Hexagon/node-telldus/README.md

-telldus - Node bindings for telldus-core
+telldus-legacy - Node bindings for telldus-core
 ===

-Latest release is 0.0.9, available at npm using ```npm install telldus```
+Latest release is 0.0.10, available at npm using ```npm install telldus-legacy```

+NOTE THAT THIS MODULE IS TARGETED AT NODE >= 0.6 and < 0.12.

+FOR 0.12 AND LATER USE THE REGULAR "telldus" MODULE.

 ---